Plan a Multi-Part Article Series With AI

 The task

-You have been meaning to write the “AI for indie devs” piece for two months.
-Each time you sit down it balloons into 6,000 words and gets abandoned because it covers too much: workflows, model choice, pricing math, prompt patterns, hosting, support, the works.
-You finally accept it is a series — five or six parts.
-But the last time you wrote a series, parts 2-4 sat at 200 monthly views each because no one entered there, and you ran out of energy by part 6.
-This time you want an outline where each part has a real reason to exist on its own, an entry-point reader can land on any part, and the whole compounds.
+You have meant to write the “AI for indie devs” piece for two months.
+Every time you sit down it balloons past 6,000 words and gets abandoned, because it tries to cover everything: workflows, model choice, pricing math, prompt patterns, hosting, support.
+You finally accept it is a series of five or six parts.
+But the last series you wrote left parts 2-4 stuck at ~200 monthly views each because no one entered there, and you ran out of energy by part 6.
+This time you want an outline where each part has a real reason to exist on its own, a cold visitor can land on any part and read it complete, and the whole compounds.

-A common failure mode: the model produces a series that reads like book chapters, with parts 2-7 leaning on part 1.
-SEO punishes this — each part should rank for its own query and read complete to a cold visitor.
-Force standalone-ness in the prompt; verify in the outline.
+A common failure mode: the model returns a series that reads like book chapters, with parts 2-7 leaning on part 1.
+Search punishes this.
+Each part should rank for its own query and read complete to a cold visitor.
+Force standalone-ness in the prompt and verify it part by part in the outline.

 What to feed the AI

-- The big topic in one sentence, with the actual angle (“AI workflows for indie devs shipping a SaaS solo” beats “AI for indie devs”)
+• The big topic in one sentence, with the real angle (“AI workflows for indie devs shipping a SaaS solo” beats “AI for indie devs”)

-- The audience in one tight sentence — who, doing what, with what constraints
+• The audience in one tight sentence: who, doing what, under what constraints

-- Total parts you have appetite to write (typical: 5-8)
+• The total parts you have the appetite to write (typically 5-8)

-- The publishing cadence — weekly drip, bulk launch, or “as I have time”; cadence changes the standalone-ness bar
+• The publishing cadence (weekly drip, bulk launch, or “as I have time”) — cadence changes how strict the standalone bar has to be

-- Your existing related posts you want each part to cross-link to
+• The existing posts you want each part to cross-link to

-- The single thing you want the series to be known for once complete (the lasting impression)
+• The one thing you want the series to be known for once complete (the lasting impression)

 Copy-ready prompt